-To overcome these limitations, the draft rule contains provisions which require BB pipelines, BB storage facilities and BB production facilities to report any material intra-day changes in nominations and short-term capacity outlooks, where material is defined as the greater of 10 per cent nameplate capacity rating or 30 TJ.
+The final rule contains provisions which require BB pipelines, BB storage facilities and BB production facilities to report any material intra-day changes in nominations and short-term capacity outlooks, where material is defined as the greater of 10 per cent nameplate capacity rating or 30 TJ.
+The final rule retains the requirement in the draft rule that where the NGR or BB Procedures requires a BB reporting entity to update information, this must be done as soon as practicable.
+In addition, this requirement is also reiterated, for clarity in the provisions dealing with intra-day changes.
+It is important that there is a time element to the reporting requirement to provide all participants in the market with the same information as close to the same time as possible.